 Of course, the House of Venus contains all the yummy things she loves.
 If you’ve ever studied astrology, you’ll already know that must be the Fifth House.
 It holds all acts of pleasure.
 Romance and sex absolutely.
 Plus vacations, playtime, and anything else fun.

-(Plus, as referee, it gives Mercury the best position for watching over the whole game.)
+(Plus, as the referee, it gives Mercury the best position for watching over the whole game.)

 If you’re counting, we have two houses left without planets.
 That doesn’t mean they aren’t important.
 They just represented where the Sun was preparing to rise or set for the day.
 They were called the “gates of Hades” because the Sun traveled through the underworld during the evening hours.

 And the Sun “emerged” from the underworld in the Second House.
 What else comes out of the ground?
-In the ancient understanding, riches of course.
+In ancient understanding, riches of course.
 Gold, silver or other precious things.
-Also the crops that sustained our life.
-So it’s a house that associated with wealth.
+Also, the crops that sustained our life.
+So it’s a house associated with wealth.

 There you go!
 Now you understand where the basic meanings of astrology’s 12 houses come from!

 But, if you want to be really astrologically sophisticated, then you need to understand two other house meaning overlays astrologers use.